As a parent, there is probably nothing more terrifying than having a disaster strike and not being prepared.

 The weight of your child needs to be factored into your bug out gear.
 You’re probably already carrying lots of extra weight because of the child’s supplies.
 So, cut weight from your bug out bag in any way possible.

-For legal reasons, I can't recommend actually doing this though.
+For legal reasons, I can’t recommend doing this, though.
 Talk to your doctor first!

 Face Masks for Small Children